SESA/EbbRT/README.md

 that provide an x86_64-ebbrt target.
 Application code targeting the native library OS is compiled with this toolchain and the resulting binary is a bootable ELF linked with the library OS.
-We provide C and C++ standard library implemen- tations which make it straightforward to use many third party software libraries.
+We provide C and C++ standard library implementations which make it straightforward to use many third party software libraries.

 ## Further Reading